kkyamada/bert-rbp/README.md

 # 3. Fine-tuning and evaluation
 ## 3.1 Download pre-trained DNABERT
-Download and unzip the pre-trained DNABERT3 by follwoing the instruction [here](https://github.com/jerryji1993/DNABERT).
+Download and unzip the pre-trained DNABERT3 by following the instruction [here](https://github.com/jerryji1993/DNABERT).
 If you have skipped 2.1 Data preprocessing, unzip our dataset file by running the following command.
 ```
 tar xzf sample_dataset.tar.gz